udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 ## Abstract and learning objectives

-In this hands-on lab, you are working with Trey Research to setup some best practices regarding policies, permissions, and remote access to their network.
+In this hands-on lab, you are working with Trey Research to setup some best practices regarding policies, permissions, and managing their Azure subscriptions using advanced tooling such as Azure Blueprints.
 Tasks include creating scripts that Enterprise IT will use to automatically set policy and delegate permissions when a new subscription is created.
-You will help them solve a critical problem for on-boarding new developers and controlling access to what they can access on the network.
+You will also learn how to manage these policies and permissions for multiple subscriptions using Azure Management Groups and Azure Blueprints.

 At the end of this hands-on lab, you will know how to provide cost tracking by business unit, environment and project, provide for a distributed administration model, put a service catalog in place to prevent deployment of unsupported Azure services, and put controls in place to allow deployment of services only in specific regions.

 ## Overview

 Trey Research is a manufacturing company that builds consumer products with 29.6 billion USD in annual revenue.
-Trey's headquarters are in New Jersey, but they have datacenters and branch offices scattered across the United States; with several major offices in the United Kingdom, France, and Japan.
+Trey's headquarters are in New Jersey, but they have data centers and branch offices scattered across the United States; with several major offices in the United Kingdom, France, and Japan.

 Even as large as it is, Trey seeks to maximize the cost-effectiveness and flexibility of its IT, especially in new projects and business units.
-With a dizzying number of existing business units; each with their own unique requirements from IT and ballooning costs from internal hardware and datacenter investment, Trey is looking to the cloud.
+With a dizzying number of existing business units; each with their own unique requirements from IT and ballooning costs from internal hardware and data center investment, Trey is looking to the cloud.

 Trey is interested in a large-scale solution that will help mitigate creeping costs and start the transition to a modern cloud-based enterprise architecture using a solid set of controls for governance.

 ## Requirements

-1. Local machine or a virtual machine configured with:

-        -   Visual Studio 2015 or 2017 Community Edition or VS Code

-2. Full global admin access to the Azure AD tenant associated with your Azure subscription.
+1. Full global admin access to the Azure AD tenant associated with your Azure subscription.

 ## Solution architecture

 ![Hierarchy showing Azure AD at the root, then a Management Group, then an Azure Subscription, then resource groups, then resources.
 It is tagged \'Policies and RBAC\'.](images/Hands-onlabstep-by-step-Enterprise-readycloudimages/media/image2.png "Azure AD - Management Group - Subscription - Resource Group hierarchy")

 ## Exercise 1: Create the policy for Enterprise IT